 Plus, as long as you make a purchase every six months, your points never expire.
 Surely, you’ll crave pizza at least that often!
 You also get a birthday reward every year.

-2. Earn points on delivery fees too!
+2. Earn points on delivery fees, too!

 I mean, if you’re going to pay to have your pizza delivered, you may as well earn points for it.